 That’s part of the problem.
 There is no definitive answer.
 Some of the common reasons that come up as part of surveys are:

 - Device Smaller the screen, bigger the abandonment issue.
 Users still don’t completely trust mobile purchases.
 Abandonment rate is 85.6% on mobile compared to 73.1% on desktop.
-As we now move in a world where traffic is increasingly mobile, the abandonment rate incidence is more apparent.
+As we now move into a world where traffic is increasingly mobile, the abandonment rate incidence is more apparent.

 - Extra costs.
 It is at the time of check out that people realise the added cost of extras such as breakfast, kids, etc.